-An employee will be deemed to be in serious pecuniary indebtedness where:- a) he/she is a judgment debtor, for as long as the judgment sum remains unsettled; or
+An employee will be deemed to be in serious pecuniary indebtedness where:-

-- b) he/she is a bankrupt or an insolvent wage earner, for as long as he/she remains as a bankrupt or for as long as any judgment sum against him/her in favour of the Official Assignee remains unsatisfied, as the case may be; or - c) he/she is no longer able to settle his/her own debt within his own reasonable means. - 1.2 Serious pecuniary indebtedness from whatever cause will be regarded as necessarily impairing the efficiency and effectiveness of an employee. - 1.3 An employee will avoid habitual indebtedness unless he/she proves that such indebtedness or insolvency is the result of circumstances beyond his/her control and does not result from extravagances or dissipation. - 1.4 Subject to the requirements of applicable law, an employee will be required to disclose the full extent of his/her serious pecuniary indebtedness to PETRONAS at the earliest opportunity when such indebtedness is known to him/her. - 1.5 An employee who obtains an annulment of his/her bankruptcy may be treated as having fully restored his/her credit standing.
+- a) he/she is a judgment debtor, for as long as the judgment sum remains unsettled; or - b) he/she is a bankrupt or an insolvent wage earner, for as long as he/she remains as a bankrupt or for as long as any judgment sum against him/her in favor of the Official Assignee remains unsatisfied, as the case may be. - 1.2 Serious pecuniary indebtedness from whatever cause will be regarded as necessarily impairing the efficiency and effectiveness of an employee. - 1.3 An employee will avoid habitual indebtedness unless he/she proves that such indebtedness or insolvency is the result of circumstances beyond his/her control and does not result from extravagances or dissipation. - 1.4 An employee will be required to disclose the full extent of his/ her serious pecuniary indebtedness to PETRONAS at the earliest opportunity when such indebtedness is known to him/her. - 1.5 An employee who obtains an annulment of his/her bankruptcy may be treated as having fully restored his/her credit standing.